HLS

-After completing your MSL5: HLS Ingest setup, configure your encoder to capture and push your stream to the entry points.
+After completing your HLS ingest setup for MSL5, configure your encoder to capture and push your stream to the entry points.

 To prevent stream vulnerability to potential network problems, you must actively use both primary and backup streams.
 This adds redundancy by implementing an automatic failover feature should one stream or the other fail.
 The easiest way to use primary/backup streams is to set them up in a single encoder.
 Not all third-party encoders support this, however, and with those it becomes necessary to use separate encoders to stream primary and backup.